Todays readings.. 2 Chronicles 9, Ezekiel 44, John 11

 What do you believe?
 Equally important, if not more so – is – Why do you believe what you claim to believe?
-We have searched our hearts in times past to give a genuine answer to this question ourselves.
+Most of us have searched our hearts in times past to give a genuine answer to this question ourselves.

 The account of the drama of Lazarus coming out of the tomb “his hands and his feet bound with linen straps, and his face wrapped with a cloth” [v.44] was surely an overwhelming experience for those privileged to witness it?
 This happened “so that you may (really) believe,” said Jesus; that is, have the certainty of complete conviction in your hearts.